jwildstr/adcom-mission-tracker/README.md

 ## Build Instructions
 Te website runs on a Docker container.
 With Docker Compose installed on a Linux/macOS system, run `build.sh` to start the server.
 Several directories and files which are not present by default are required.
 Please contact the developer if you are unsure what should go in here.

+Assets/images are not provided in the repository as these are copyrighted material.

 ### .env File
 The `.env` file should be structured as follows: